 We will seek to reduce the possibility that our sponsor will have to indemnify the trust account due to claims of creditors by endeavoring to have all vendors, service providers, prospective target businesses or other entities with which we do business execute agreements with us waiving any right, title, interest or claim of any kind in or to monies held in the trust account.
 Our sponsor will also not be liable as to any claims under our indemnity of the underwriters of our initial public offering against certain liabilities, including liabilities under the Securities Act.
-We will have access to funds not held in the trust account (net of taxes payable, and less up to \$50,000 of interest to pay liquidation expenses) with which to pay any such potential claims.
+We will have access to funds not held in the trust account and the interest income earned on the balance of the trust account (net of taxes payable, and less up to \$50,000 of interest to pay liquidation expenses) with which to pay any such potential claims.
 In the event that we liquidate and it is subsequently determined that the reserve for claims and liabilities is insufficient, shareholders who received funds from our trust account could be liable for claims made by creditors.